OTT Business Models: A Complete Guide

 Can I combine multiple OTT business models on one platform?

-Yes!
-Aggregating formats like SVOD, AVOD, and TVOD on one platform helps to maximize income sources and satisfy different audience tastes.
+Yes, combining monetization models like SVOD, AVOD, and TVOD on one platform helps maximize income sources and cater to different audience tastes.

 What metrics should I track for an SVOD model?